-Analyzing and Using Franchise Best Practices Guarantees a Better Franchise System
+Franchise Best Practices Guarantee a Better Franchise System

-Franchise Best Practices Tune up & Keep the Franchise System Fresh
+Franchise Best Practices Keep the Franchise System Fresh

 In short, franchise best practices focus on two essential elements.
 They are: 1. ongoing analysis of the model, and 2. maintaining quality relationships between franchisor and franchisees.

 Study the Model

 No doubt, the franchise model should come to market in its finest form.
 But unfortunately that is very often not the case.
 What’s worse is compounding the problem by bringing in franchisees who shouldn’t be there in the first place.
 When the wrong franchisee is brought into even a good model, trouble is coming and sickness is going to spread.
 Franchisees suffer and the franchisor becomes bogged down in the mess that they themselves created.
 We can do a great deal to repair an imperfect system by analyzing problems through an unbiased lens.
 And know this: the human side of franchising is generally not a consideration until it’s too late.
 Do something about it.

 An unfortunate fact of life is that many entrepreneurs are lured into franchising their concept by unscrupulous consultants who are seeking nothing more than a fee.
 Often, a new franchisor is filled with thoughts of great growth, wealth and glory, but they can be moving blindly without knowing it until begin to unravel.
 So, franchise best practices can prove essential when start-up unplanned launch problems immediately appear.
 When a new franchisor’s stomach says that something is wrong, they need to get help.